AbdulahiN/portfolio-docker-cicd-pipeline/README.md

 #### Building the Image

 I then proceeded to build the Docker image from my Dockerfile.
-This process was like putting theory into practice – turning my written instructions into a tangible, functional environment where my website could thrive.
+This process was like putting theory into practice, turning my written instructions into a tangible, functional environment where my website could thrive.

 #### Benefits of Docker